euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 - INVEST
 	- **Independent**.
 Prevent problems with priorization and planning
 	- **Negotiable**.
 Used to stimulate discussion between customer and developers until there is a clear agreement, they add collaboration.
 	- **Valuable**.
 Stories should provide value to users.
-Think about outcome impact, not outputs and.
+Think about outcome impact, not outputs and deliverables.
-	- Estimatable
+	- **Estimatable**.
+If is not estimatable, there are missing details or the story is too large.
-	- Small
+	- **Small**.
+Keeps scope small and less ambiguous, supports fast feedback
-	- Testable
+	- **Testable**.
+This way developers can verify that the story has been implemented correctly and validate when requirement

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzgzNTE5ODQsLTE2ODQ1NDk5OV19
+eyJoaXN0b3J5IjpbNTE3NjUyNjgyLC0xNjg0NTQ5OTldfQ==
 -->